 - Don’t slouch.
 Despite the name “laptop”, you want to avoid propping your laptop on top of your lap as this requires you to slouch down to see the screen.
 If you have to work on your lap, such as while you’re on the train, at least put the laptop on top of your computer bag or briefcase so you can raise it up slightly.

 - Place the screen at eye level.
 Ideally, set your laptop height and screen angle so you can easily view the screen without bending or rotating your neck, and put it about an arm’s length in front of you.
-To do this, you will usually need to elevate the laptop a few inches above your desk, which you can do by placing it on a stable support surface such as a laptop stand or on a thick book.
+To do this, you will usually need to elevate the laptop a few inches above your desk, which you can do by placing it on a stable support surface such as a laptop stand or a thick book.

 - Prop up your feet.
 If you have to raise your chair so that your arms and wrists are positioned comfortably, check to see how your legs are angled.
 Your knees should be at about the level of your hips.
 If your hips are too high, you need to put a footrest or small box under your feet to prop them up and keep excess strain off your lower back.

 - Make your chair work for you.
-The type of office chair you use is critical.Basically, any office chair that is fully adjustable and has lumbar support will work, but you need to be sure to set it up correctly.Follow this diagram on how to set up your office chair.
+The type of office chair you use is critical.
+Any office chair that is fully adjustable and has lumbar support will work, but you need to be sure to set it up correctly.
+See How to Set up Your Office Chair for more information.